latk/ganzua/README.md

 * `pipx run ganzua` to try Ganzua without installation
 * `pipx install ganzua` to install Ganzua on your machine

-Because Ganzua is an ordinary Python package, you can also install it into an existing virtual environment (venv).
-You can use your usual Python dependency management tools like uv, Poetry, or pip for this.
-However, it is recommended that you use `uv tool` or `pipx` to install Ganzua into its own venv, which prevents version conflicts.
+When invoking Ganzua in scripts or in a CI job, consider pinning or constraining a version.
+This prevents your scripts from breaking when Ganzua has an incompatible change.
+For example:

+* `uvx ganzua==0.3.0` to pin an exact version
+* `uvx 'ganzua>=0.3.0,<0.4.0'` to constraint to a version range (remember quotes to escape special characters like `<`)

 To preview a bleeding-edge version without waiting for a PyPI release, you can install directly from the Ganzua repository on GitHub.
 For example:

 * `uvx git+https://github.com/latk/ganzua.git`
 * `pipx run --spec git+https://github.com/latk/ganzua.git ganzua`

+Do not add Ganzua as a dependency to your project, instead prefer invoking Ganzua via `uvx` or `pipx run`.
+You can technically install Ganzua into an existing venv using tools like uv, Poetry, or Pip.
+But since Ganzua might require conflicting dependencies, and might even need a different Python version, this is likely to cause more problems than it solves.

 ## Usage